 Student exchange has been going on since ancient times, and exchange programs have become quite good at solving cross-cultural issues to do with living, language and culture for students who enrol on study abroad programs.
 As an exchange student no matter whether you plan on studying abroad to get your bachelor degree, improve your language skills and proficiency or just to get an international education for the academic year.
 You will have support every step of the way, the education system will guide you from the applying stages to the student visas, to the language skills that you need to settle into your semester with your international university.

 Once you are enrolled and have your funding, whether from an internship, scholarships or other sources.
-You will be given a sort of checklist of thing that need to be completed of provided for you to be able to go abroad.
-Things like having your passport, having funds to cover your stay etc. A counselor at your school will be able to help get through the checklist by the deadline.
+You will be given a sort of checklist of things that need to be completed or provided for you to be able to go abroad.
+Things like having your passport, having funds to cover your stay etc. A counsellor at your school will be able to help get through the checklist by the deadline.
 Different countries have different rules for exchange students, and your eligibility will depend on you completing the requirements.